Zuehlke/SHMACK/README.md

 `${HOME}/shmack/repo/04_implementation/scripts/change-number-of-slaves.sh <new number of slaves>` **Attention**: Data in HDFS is **destroyed** when scaling down 3 slave nodes or less!!

+## Which Java Version can be used?
+As of 2015-11-17 Spark-Jobs are failing because only Java 7 is available in the cluster.
+Therefore Java 7 must be used until support for Java 8 is available.

 # Troubleshooting
 ## I get a `SignatureDoesNotMatch` error in aws-cli.